akarmakar87/akarmakar87/README.md

 ### Hi there 👋

+I am a junior Computer Science major at the University of Texas at Austin.
+My interests lie in machine learning and robotics.

 <!--
 **akarmakar87/akarmakar87** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.